QuadSpinner/Gaea-Docs/source/Guide/02-Graph/4-Conveniences.md

   <source src="/mp4/cnv-interject.mp4" type="video/mp4">
 </video>

-If you hold `Shift` and drop a node on an existing node, the new node will interject itself between the node's all outgoing primary output connections.
+If you hold `Shift` and drop a node on an existing node, the new node will interject itself between all the outgoing primary connections of the node.

 **Drag Interject**